ansys/pymapdl/doc/source/learning/index.rst

 Courses
 =======

-Ansys has prepared high quality courses which will guide you through your learning process stages:
+Ansys has prepared high quality courses to guide you through the learning process.

 Intro to Python